mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ## Why didn't you just...?

-As I've shared snippets of stories?
+As I've shared snippets of stories.
+I think I certainly made mistakes, but I think the people that think a project like this is trivial to manage have never managed a project like this.
+Or they have, and they don't realize that their code is garbage, and if they ever have to make changes, they'll have to essentially start over.

 ### Why didn't you just use a Shopify template?